leandrocoder/superb-exercise-server/README.md

 ## Technologies

-For the backend server the frameworks used are: [Koa](https://www.npmjs.com/package/koa), [MongoDB](https://www.mongodb.com/) and [AWS](https://aws.amazon.com/) for the queue system and docker hosting.
+For the backend server the frameworks used are: [Koa](https://www.npmjs.com/package/koa), [MongoDB](https://www.mongodb.com/) and [AWS](https://aws.amazon.com/) SQS for the queue system and docker hosting.

 ## System Flow